RHEL-Instruqt/rootless-podman-service/05-verify-container-service/assignment.md

 teaser: Verify that the container service is working.
 notes:
 - type: text
-  contents: In this assigment we'll check that the container service runs properly.
+  contents: In this assignment we'll check that the container service runs properly.
+We'll also show how to modify the contents of a container through its persistent volume.
 tabs:
 - id: cnwbgdnn9qlw
   title: rhel